nrfconnect/sdk-nrf/applications/nrf_desktop/doc/ble_qos.rst

 Implementation details
 **********************

-The QoS module uses Zephyr's :ref:`zephyr:settings` subsystem to store the configuration in non-volatile memory.
+The QoS module uses Zephyr's :ref:`zephyr:settings_api` subsystem to store the configuration in non-volatile memory.
 The channel map is not stored.

 Bluetoooth LE controller intreraction